Linux kernel: vulnerability allows information disclosure - Breaking Latest News

 A local attacker can exploit a vulnerability in the Linux kernel to disclose information.

-The vulnerability was classified by the individual serial number using the CVE reference system (Common Vulnerabilities and Exposures).
-CVE-2023-1611.
+The vulnerability was classified using the CVE designation system (Common Vulnerabilities and Exposures) by the individual serial number CVE-2023-1611.

 Systems affected by the vulnerability at a glance